alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/github-actions.md

 I surely need to give GitHub a token so that it can work on my name and publish the package.
 Thus, the procedure will be:

-1. You create a token for [npm](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) with read and publish permits:
+1. You create a token for npm with [npm token create](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) with read and publish permits:

    ```
     [~/.../lexer-generator(master)]$ npm token create